anzhela-iondem/websocket_moon_ra_dec/README.md

 ### Additional information
 _Average RA and DEC_ The obvious predictable behavior of RA and DEC was noticeable, so the average approach was taken as the basis for calculating the Moon coordinates.
-Rarely, but in some periods, the DEC may have significant deviations, but RA has constantly small deviations.
+In some periods the coordinates may have significant deviations.
+It is preferable to use the "pyephem" library or any other reliable library.